Spade Ranch (Nebraska): Reviving the Spade – the Bixby acquisition

 During his ownership, Bixby planted thousands of trees in the home valley around the Spade Ranch and installed airstrips for the ranch airplanes.
 In addition to reviving the Spade Ranch, Lawrence Bixby also returned the Richards Home in Ellsworth, Nebraska to noteworthy status.
 Since the time of the Richards ownership, the house had been divided into apartments and was in disrepair.
 In 1953–1954, Lawrence and wife Eleanor moved to the Ellsworth house after it was rehabilitated.
 In 1965 the ranch headquarters included the large 1889 Comstock-Bixby house where Lawrence's son Jim and family lived, another residence built in 1952 for Lawrence's other son Larry and family, three large bunkhouses, the 1879 log cookhouse, large 1889 horse barn, cattle dipping vat, livestock scales, feed yards, large corrals for working with cattle and breaking horses, calving barns, 1895 blacksmith shop, cattle feed storage facilities, a machine shop and a large three-aircraft hangar.
 In 1954, Bixby donated $60,000 ($552,863.20 current USD) to help pave Nebraska Highway 27 from Ellsworth to Gordon, which passed by the ranch.

 State Historical Preservation Officer Marvin F. Kivett explained:

 Lawrence Bixby died of heart failure May 26, 1982, an Alliance Times Herald headline read:

 Following Lawrence Bixby's death in 1982 ranch operations were passed to son James D. Bixby.
 Jim who had won notoriety in the Professional Rodeo Cowboys Association Calf Roping circuit retained a very large quarterhorse remuda and maintained the Spade's tradition of using only horse and cowboy for daily ranch operations.
 During his ownership Bixby transitioned the cow herd from Hereford to Angus Cattle due to changing market demands.
 Jim was very active on and off the ranch until his death from cancer in 1990.

-The Spade has been operated by Jim's son Bret Y. Bixby, a Professional Rodeo Cowboys Association Steer Roper, since 1990.
-Bret, like his father and grandfather before him maintains the Spade's usage of horse and rider.
+The Spade has been operated by Jim's son Bret Y. Bixby, a Professional Rodeo Cowboys Association Steer Roper, and wife Colleen Bixby since 1990.
+Their sons, Clay Y. Bixby and Mace J. Bixby, now continue the family ranching legacy as fifth-generation cattlemen.
+They have introduced modern practices and technologies to adapt the operation to the evolving challenges of 21st-century ranching while maintaining the traditions of the family business.